 2. Maximise your income – claim for things you are entitled to

-Every year, millions of pounds of benefits and financial help are unclaimed by people who either do not know they are entitled to them, or do not know how to claim them.
+Pre the cost of living crisis, every year, millions of pounds of benefits and financial help are unclaimed by people who either do not know they are entitled to them, or do not know how to claim them.
 As financial guru, Martin Lewis, says on his website: “It’s a common misconception that benefits are only available if you’re out of work – but even some families with an income of £50,000 or more can qualify for help.”
 There are many different types of support that people can get from child benefit to help with energy costs and universal credit.

-There is a benefits checker on the gov.uk website that you can access here, or alternatively, you can contact the Citizen’s Advice website to see if you are eligible for things that you are not currently claiming.
+There is a benefits checker on the gov.uk website that you can access, or alternatively, you can contact the Citizen's Advice website to see if you are eligible for things that you are not currently claiming.
 They can also help put you in touch with other financial benefits such as grants for home improvements, subject to different terms and conditions, but going on the principle, ‘if you don’t ask, you don’t get’, it’s better to ask than not.

 On the Money Saving Expert site too, there are lots of tips and ideas of how to increase your income from simple ideas such as using vouchers, to getting paid to switch your bank account.

 If you are looking at your budget from the perspective of your early years setting, then there are lots of ways that you can get financial help through grants and other benefits schemes.
-There are too many to list here, but you can find out more on the gov.uk website here which lists hundreds of different types of support ranging from a grant to relocate your business to Scarborough, to support and grants for SMEs to help them to reduce carbon emissions.
+There are too many to list here, but you can find out more on the gov.uk website which lists hundreds of different types of support ranging from a grant to relocate your business to Scarborough, to support and grants for SMEs to help them to reduce carbon emissions.

 3. Spend your money wisely